 - 68. If you have a disability, the University will seek to support you whenever reasonable to do so.
 If you have not yet disclosed a disability, you are strongly encouraged to do so at the earliest opportunity so that Student Support and Development may assess and seek to support your needs.
-As individual students' needs (even those with the same condition) can vary, you are encouraged to contact a member of Student Support and Development before you accept any offer of a place to find out what type of support may be available to you and what information we may need to arrange.
-If you choose not to tell us about your disability or provide this information with short notice before your programme or examination/ assessment start dates or do not provide full information about it before or during your programme of study, we will do our best to help you, but we may not be able to provide the full range of support which might otherwise be available to you, or there may be a delay in providing that support. - 69.
-If you choose to study with our partner university, NU, you will need to consent to the University sharing details of your support needs with them, in order for them to be able to put support in place for you.
-This support will usually be the same as that which the University provides, but you will need to talk to Student Support and Development to ensure this will be possible.
+As individual students' needs (even those with the same condition) can vary, you are encouraged to contact a member of Student Support and Development before you accept any offer of a place, to find out what type of support may be available to you and what information we may need in order to arrange this support.
+If you choose not to disclose your disability, or you provide this information with short notice before your programme or examination/assessment start dates, or if you do not provide full information about it before or during your programme of study, we will do our best to help you, but we may not be able to provide the full range of support which might otherwise be available to you, or there may be a delay in providing that support. - 69.
+If you are diagnosed with a disability during the course of your studies, you are advised to share this information with the University at the earliest opportunity by contacting Student Support and Development (SSD).
+The Student Disability Policy sets out the University's support for students with disabilities. - 70.
+If you choose to study with our partner university, Northeastern University, you will need to consent to the University sharing details of your support needs with them, in order for them to be able to put support in place for you.
+This support will usually be the same as that which the University provides, but you will need to discuss this with Student Support and Development to ensure this will be possible.

-Change in Circumstances
+Change in Circumstances: Break in Study

-- 70. If you have a change in circumstances which results in you taking a Break in Studies (a 'time-out' from studying), during your programme registration period, you are advised to contact Student Support and Development at your earliest convenience.
-If you are on a study visa, you will also need to contact the Visa Team. - 71.
-A Break in Studies is normally taken over a 12 month period and the Cancellation, Withdrawal, Refund and Compensation Policy provides you with more information regarding tuition fees.
+- 71. If you have a change in circumstances which results in you taking a Break in Study ('time-out' from studying), during your programme registration period, you are advised to contact Academic Advising and Student Support and Development at your earliest convenience.
+If you are on a study visa, you will also need to contact the Visa Team. - 72.
+A Break in Study is normally taken over a 12 month period and the Cancellation, Withdrawal, Refund and Compensation Policy provides you with more information regarding tuition fees.